Polydile/dile-components/docs/crud/crud-insert.md

 - **formIdentifier**: String, the identifier of the component that acts as the insertion form.
 If no value is provided for this property, "insertform" is used as the default.
 - **language**: String, the feedback messages language.
 Available 'en', 'es'.
 Falllback to 'en'.
 - **sendDataAsFormData**: Boolean, default false.
 If sendDataAsFormData property is set to true, the `dile-ajax-form` component will send a formData object to the server instead of a JSON object.
+- **showCancelButton**: Boolean, default false.
+If true, this componente renders a cancel button.

 ### Methods